 Writing Issues was initially designed as a website to assist students in my California classes who wanted to brush up on their writing skills and to develop greater fluency in English.
 Most recently, Writing Issues was revised to host the class website for a course I taught at DaLat University in Vietnam.
 Having completed teaching the course in DaLat, I have revised the site to take advantage of the DaLat class material and shape it into a "course" to build English language skills.

-If you are a student enrolled in the SP2106D course, you will find all the course materials here, but you will need to register for the site to access this material.
+If you have come to the site through my invitation, you will find a number of courses here as well as the course materials for Educational Psychology, but you will need to register for the site to access this material.